philipp-spiess/philipp-spiess/Engineering/Front-End/Modern Front-End Problems.md

 	- Browser crashes/freezes/loops
 	- Uptime
 	- Tracking core interaction uptime
 - **Performance:** This is a very convoluted term that justifies it’s own note.
+Until then, here are some thoughts:
+	- Measuring page loads is usually simpler than measuring interactions (navigations, popups).
+	- You can measure performance in a lab but this will only ever be a *proxy* to the real-user performance metrics (aka RUM—Real User Monitoring).
 - **Efficiency:** Another meta-term for a few lower-level optimzations that rarely cause problems (but when they do, they are noticable):
 	- Memory usage
 	- Heavy CPU usage